troyblank/filemanip/README.md

   * convert mp3 -r     -- converts files into mp3 files recursively using subfolders
 * meta randomplay      -- prepends `x_` in random order to filename and title, where 'x' is descending numbers
 * meta addtracknumbers -- adds track numbers to files

+## Help
+To get help in the CLI run

+    filemanip -h